What is the Change Triangle?

 For a comprehensive story-driven read on emotions and the Change triangle, read or listen to It's Not Always Depression.

 In the UK order here

-"The Change Triangle" is a map.
-A guide to carry you from a place of disconnection back to your true Self.
+"The Change Triangle" is a tool for emotional health.
+It's a guide to carry you from a place of disconnection back to your true Self.
 It's a step-by-step process for simply feeling better.
 It works by getting you reacquainted with core emotions like joy, anger, sadness, fear, and excitement.
 To my own joy and satisfaction, it has helped me and many people I have worked with recover a vital, more engaged, more authentic Self.

 The Change Triangle was first coined the "Triangle of Conflict" in the 1970's by Dr. David Malan and later renamed the "Triangle of Experience" by Diana Fosha, Ph.D. in her pioneering text, The Transforming Power of Affect (Basic Books, 2000).
 Much of my work is based on Fosha's.

 What are core emotions?
 They are largely physical sensations that we come to recognize and name as a particular emotion.
 Core emotions inform us about our environment.
 Am I safe or in danger?
 What do I need/want and don't want?
 Am I sad?
 Am I hurt?
 What brings me pleasure?
 What disgusts me?
 What excites me?
 Core emotions are hard-wired in the middle part of our brains, meaning they are NOT subject to conscious control.
 Triggered by the environment, each core emotion is pre-wired to set off a host of physiological reactions that prime us for an action that is meant to be adaptive, like running from danger.
 Core emotions are brilliant: if we don't block them, their innate programming tells us important information to help us thrive.
 The core emotions are: sadness, fear, anger, joy, excitement, sexual excitement and disgust.